Elections in Texas: Voting system and methods

-To reduce the amount of time required to fill electoral vacancies, in special elections Texas dispenses with party primaries and instead uses a jungle primary system.
+To reduce the amount of time required to fill electoral vacancies, Texas conducts special elections, which is to fill an office that has become vacant between general elections.
+Texas has dispensed with party primaries, instead using a jungle primary system.
 Candidates of all parties (or no party) appear on the same ballot; if no single one of them receives 50 percent plus 1 vote, the two highest vote-getters also advance to a runoff irrespective of party affiliation.

-Texas has three uniform election dates: the first Saturday in May and the first Tuesday after the first Monday in November, and for partisan primary elections the first Tuesday in March in even-numbered years.
+Texas sets three uniform election dates each year: the first Saturday in May, the first Tuesday after the first Monday in November, and for partisan primary elections the first Tuesday in March in even-numbered years.
+By the 2020 election cycle, Texas had reduced the number of polling locations across the state, this development was noted by researchers as it made access to in person voting less consistent.

-As of 2024, 99.5 percent of registered voters in Texas are in jurisdictions using voting methods with some form of auditable paper ballot, an established best practice for recounts and audits.
-Just 0.5 percent of Texas voters use electronic direct recording electronic machines (DREs) without a paper record of each vote.
+As of 2024, 99.5 percent of registered voters in Texas are in jurisdictions that use voting methods capable of producing an auditable paper ballot, reflecting an established best practice for recounts and audits.
+Only 0.5 percent of Texas voters continue to use direct recording electronic machines (DREs) without a paper record of each vote, as the states transition to paper based voting technologies.
+Paper ballots marked by hand are shown to "create a tangible, tamper-evident and auditable record of voter selections".
+These practices operate within the Texas Election Code, which governors election dates, recounts, and rules.